Jordanhill railway station: Facilities

+Wikipedia coverage

+On 1 March 2006 an English Wikipedia article about the station was created by Ewan Macdonald, a Wikipedian known on the site as Nach0King.
+This article was recognised as being the millionth article created on the site.
+Macdonald said that he was "delighted" to be the one who made the millionth article.
+Wikipedia's founder, Jimmy Wales, said in a press release that he is "thrilled" that the station was the topic of the site's millionth article, saying "This is not something that would appear in a traditional encyclopedia, and it shows how Wikipedia reflects the needs and interests of people everywhere, and not just the dictates of what academics and cultural mavens claim is worthy of an encyclopedia."

 In the area

 The Jordanhill Campus of the University of Strathclyde, which hosts the Faculty of Education, is located nearby.
 Several schools are also in the area, including Jordanhill School, Broomhill Primary, St Thomas Aquinas; as well as a Territorial Army centre.
 For the later part of the 1980s and the early part of the 1990s, a huge Jolly Giant toy centre lay just across Crow Road, and was a major local attraction.
 It closed in the 1990s and after housing a discount clothing store for a few years it is now a Volkswagen car dealership.

 Backing onto platform 2 is a Scout hall, home to the 72nd Scout Troop.

 There are two sports facilities accessible from the station: